cluster1-arrowcolony/arrowhead-python-sdk/docs/SPEC.md

 *   **`--definition`** (`str`, multiple, required): The logical service definition name (e.g., "TemperatureService").
 *   **`--uri`** (`str`, multiple, required): The URI path where the service is exposed (e.g., `/temperature`).
 *   **`--method`** (`str`, multiple, required): The HTTP method the service responds to (e.g., `GET`, `POST`, `PUT`, `DELETE`).
+*   **`--batch`** (`boolean`, optional): If set, uses the batch registration API endpoint (`/mgmt/services/batch`) to register all services in a single request.
+By default (without this flag), services are registered individually using the standard endpoint (`/mgmt/services`).

+**Registration Modes:**
+- **Individual Registration (default)**: Each service is registered separately via `POST /serviceregistry/mgmt/services`.
+This is compatible with the official Arrowhead Framework.
+- **Batch Registration (`--batch` flag)**: All services are registered in a single request via `POST /serviceregistry/mgmt/services/batch` for improved performance.
+This is a non-standard feature not supported by the official Arrowhead Framework.

-**Batch Registration:** Similar to `systems register`, multiple service parameters must be provided in corresponding order for batch registration.
+**Multiple Services:** Similar to `systems register`, multiple service parameters must be provided in corresponding order when registering multiple services.

 #### 5.4.4. `arrowhead services unregister --id <id>`